 Responses to these reports will vary according to the situations.
 Emergencies will receive immediate action to resolve the situation.
 Reported crimes in violations of local, state or federal law will be investigated by University Police & Public Safety.
 Information acquired in this investigation will be used in selecting an appropriate course of action.
 Options for action include: 1.)
 Notify proper law enforcement authorities, including on-campus and local police.
 2.)
 Be assisted in notifying law enforcement authorities if victim so chooses.
 3.)
 Decline to notify authorities.
 4.)
 Rights of victim and institution's responsibilities for orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal, civil, or tribal court or by the institution.
-Reported violations of University policies or regulations will be investigated and, where appropriate, adjudicated by the Office of Student Affairs.
-All University Police incident reports are forwarded to the Dean of Students office for review and potential action.
+Reported violations of University Police incident reports are forwarded to the Dean of Students office for review and potential action.
 University Police officers will investigate a report when appropriate and additional information obtained during the course of the investigation will also be forwarded to the Dean of Students.